boboppie/RiboTaper/README.md

-# This is not an office repository of RiboTaper, this was copied from https://ohlerlab.mdc-berlin.de/software/RiboTaper_126/
+# This is not an official repository of RiboTaper, this was copied from https://ohlerlab.mdc-berlin.de/software/RiboTaper_126/

 12 nov 2015, RiboTaper Version 1.2: